-- 2 tbsp Sriracha sauce, use more or less per taste
+- 2 tablespoon sriracha sauce (use more or less per taste)

-- 6 spring onions or scallions, trimmed and white and green parts chopped.
+- 6 scallions (trimmed and white and green parts chopped.)

-- Heat 1 tsp of oil in a cast-iron or nonstick skillet.
+- Heat 1 teaspoon of oil in a cast-iron or nonstick skillet.
 Arrange the tofu slice sin a single layer and cook until browned on both sides.
-Cool enough to handle and cut into 1/4-inch cubes.
+Cool enough to handle and cut into ¼-inch cubes.

 - Cook the noodles in salted water per package instructions until al dente

-- Heat the remaining 1 tsp of oil in a wok.
+- Heat the remaining 1 teaspoon of oil in a wok.